num <- 1:4

 We have seen functions as arguments in:

-: tells what behavior to modifyUsing functions, themselves, as arguments takes a little getting used-to.
+map(), keep(), reduce(): tells them what to dopossibly(): tells what behavior to modifyUsing functions, themselves, as arguments takes a little getting used-to.

 Once you wrap your mind around it, it’s like seeing in more dimensions.

-For coding, we will use r-programming-exercises
+For coding, we will use r-programming-exercises:

 library("palmerpenguins")